embassy-sync, lock-api mutex compat

 unsafe

-(Notably, this design differs from the existing CriticalSectionRawMutex
+(Notably, this design differs from the existing CriticalSectionRawMutex in

 that I'm tracking the acquire/release state explicitly rather than using the

-closure form in critical_section::with
+closure form in critical_section::with.)

 As far as I can tell, this has the properties we want — a single

-isn't reentrant (i.e. we can't re-lock
+CriticalSectionRawMutex isn't reentrant (i.e. we can't re-lock the same

 mutex without first unlocking it), but the "global reentrancy" of

-is preserved (multiple mutexes can be taken at once).
+critical_section is preserved (multiple mutexes can be taken at once).
 I.e.,

 this doesn't work (as desired):